gicrisf/zolar/content/demo/index.md

 Zola has built in syntax highlighting.
 If there's not a theme you like, you can easily add more.

-zerm uses Fira Code fonts, which means we get ligatures in addition to Zola's powerful syntax highlighting ✨.

 ```rs
 fn foo(arg: String) -> Result<u32, Io::Error> {